eechhx/opencv-cascade-tracker/README.md

   -numNeg 600 -w 50 -h 50 -mode ALL -precalcValBufSize 8192\
   -precalcIdxBufSize 8192
 ```
+Parameters for tuning `opencv_traincascade` are available in the [documentation](https://docs.opencv.org/4.4.0/dc/d88/tutorial_traincascade.html). `precalcValBufSize` and `precalcIdxBufSize` are buffer sizes.
+Currently set to 8192 Mb.
+If you have available memory, tune this parameter as training will be faster.

 Something important to note is that
 > vec-file has to contain `>= [numPos + (numStages - 1) * (1 - minHitRate) * numPos] + S`, where `S` is a count of samples from vec-file that can be recognized as background right away